Website_PL_GRANT_Cover

 Funding

 The Practice Grant seeks to open access and expand approaches to landscape design by funding individuals and groups committed to alternative practices.
-Grants are awarded to applicants working to develop land-based* practices and is offered in support of applied research and realized projects.
-The Practice Grant aims bridge the gap between applied, and often informal land-based practices and professional practice.
+Grants are awarded to applicants developing land-based* work and are offered in support of applied research and realized projects.
+The Practice Grant aims to bridge the gap between often informal land-based methods and professional practice.
+The Practice Grant was initiated to encourage alternative forms of land-based practice by providing funding and a network of support and exchange to Grantees.
+To practice is to repeat, to do, to act.
+It encompasses action and embraces momentum.

 The Practice Grant aims to expand ...

-• The methods of how landscapes are built by investigating alternative approaches and techniques for design, construction, and management
+The methods by which landscapes are built by investigating alternative approaches and techniques for design, construction, and management.

-• The temporal framework of landscape projects by prioritizing projects that work in synch with landscape time, in alignment with soil, air, water and plant cycles
+The temporal framework of landscape projects by prioritizing projects that work in sync with landscape time, in alignment with soil, air, water and plant cycles.

 The Practice Grant aims to expand ...

-• The methods of how landscapes are built by investigating alternative approaches and techniques for design, construction, and management
+The methods by which landscapes are built by investigating alternative approaches and techniques for design, construction, and management.

-• The temporal framework of landscape projects by prioritizing projects that work in synch with landscape time, in alignment with soil, air, water and plant cycles
+The temporal framework of landscape projects by prioritizing projects that work in sync with landscape time, in alignment with soil, air, water and plant cycles.

 The Practice Grant aims to expand ...

-• The methods of how landscapes are built by investigating alternative approaches and techniques for design, construction, and management
+The methods by which landscapes are built by investigating alternative approaches and techniques for design, construction, and management.

-• The temporal framework of landscape projects by prioritizing projects that work in synch with landscape time, in alignment with soil, air, water and plant cycles
+The temporal framework of landscape projects by prioritizing projects that work in sync with landscape time, in alignment with soil, air, water and plant cycles.

 The Practice Grant aims to expand ...